RoonMoonlight/QuantuMiz-CE/README.md

 > # Notice: To avoid confusion, all Issue Tracker and Releases has been moved to [main QuantuMiz repository](https://github.com/RoonMoonlight/QuantuMiz).
-All Issue Tracker and Releases will be available on that repository, and previous releases will remain here for archival purposes.
+All Issue Tracker and Releases will be available on that repository, and previous releases will remain here for archival purposes, and the contents of repository will remain here as-is.

 <!-- TITLE -->
 <p align="center">